vandycknick/nyancat.cs/docs/publish-release.md

 git push origin --tags
 ```

-3. Pipeline is configured to automatically push release artifacts to nuget and github release page.
+3. Pipeline is configured to automatically push release artefacts to nuget and github release pages.